 6. Serves as a front-line educator

-A neighbourhood pharmacist may be the only medical professional many people can afford to see.
+A neighborhood pharmacist may be the only medical professional many people can afford to see.
 As such, a pharmacist is often an educator on a number of medical fronts, including how to take and stay healthy on medication.

-Pharmacists committed to continuing education to keep abreast of the latest drugs, their benefits, side-effects and interactions, are more likely to be effective in other areas of their jobs as well.
+Pharmacists committed to continuing education to keep abreast of the latest drugs, their benefits, side-effects, and interactions, are more likely to be effective in other areas of their jobs as well.

 We have this higher up on the list than some of the other items you might have suspected for two reasons: 1) People often see a pharmacist after receiving bad news – to one extent or another – from a doctor and 2) People show up at a pharmacy to receive medication for a medical condition they are battling.
 A kind demeanor on the part of the pharmacist filling a prescription makes for a much more effective professional involved in the healing process.